 Introduction: Understanding ACH Payments

-ACH (Automated Clearing House) payments are electronic transfers between bank accounts in the United States.
-They are widely used for direct deposits, bill payments, and business-to-business transactions.
+ACH (Automated Clearing House) payments refer to digital money transfers between U.S. bank accounts.
+These transfers are commonly utilized for tasks like direct deposits, recurring bill payments, and transactions between businesses.
+If you’re wondering what does ACH stand for, it means Automated Clearing House, a network responsible for processing electronic financial transactions.
 This guide delves into the intricacies of ACH payments, providing a comprehensive understanding of their mechanisms, benefits, and applications.

 What is an ACH Payment?